luizfelipers/PizzaBuilderJs/README.md

 # Pizza Builder Menu JS

 Pizza Builder feature to be future implemented in @PizzaDaQuebrada.
+Built with ReactJs, using React Hooks to manage ingredient's states.

 Things to Update :construction_worker: :
 - Redesign 'Ingredients' section (right half of the screen).